1

 ///

-/// It invalidates any StablePointers to removed elements
+/// It invalidates any StablePointers to removed elements; the caller must guarantee that no

 where